sharf11/Raseedy/README.md

 -->
  Key features:
 -----------
-* authentication by social login [Google and Facebook] and Capatcha for confiremation
-* Advanced search by product name, category , and brand.
+* User Mangement
 * shopping Cart and wish list to saved items for later times.
-* Shipping system by region and areas multiple shipping methods like(Interno delivery,Bosta , Aramex , Fedex).
+* Shipping system by Category
-* checkout with different payment methods.
+* checkout with different payment methods.(PayPal
-* admin dashboard to control the content of the website view
+&Scratch and Bitcoin)
+* Print cart in Pos System

 Screenshot
 -----------